oren/oren.github.io/chinese/pinyin/README.md

 `j` - Say J but the tip of your tongue should be down behind your lower front teeth when making this sound, just as it is for the "x-" and "q-" sounds.

 Example: between / Jiān / 间

+### e

+Sounds like what you say when someone punch you in the stomach (:

+Examples:

+* hungry / è / 饿
+* dring / hē / 喝

 ## Links:
 * [Listen](https://resources.allsetlearning.com/chinese/pronunciation/Tough_sounds_(basic))